dclive/H310MA20r1/README.md

 **Tested macOS**

 * Monterey 12.2 (21D49) with OpenCore .77 1/10/2022
-* Using OpenCore Aux Tools to update to OpenCore .81 works flawlessly.
-Use the attached EFI and immediately update to OC81; it works fine.
+* Using OpenCore Aux Tools to update to OpenCore .82 works flawlessly.
+Use the attached EFI and immediately update to OC82; it works fine.
-* MacOS 12.4 works well.
+* MacOS 12.5 works well either as an upgrade or as an initial install.
-* Note: OC82 was released a few hours ago, and incredibly preliminary testing suggests it won't boot with this setup and normal use of the OCAT tool to handle the update.
-Proceed to OC82 carefully & make backups.
-OC81 is still the suggested OC version for now.

 **Hardware**

 * Gigabyte H310M A 2.0 R1 (BIOS F5, 11/29/21)
 * Intel i5-9400
-* Radeon RX 570 4GB
+* Radeon RX 580 8GB
 * 16GB RAM
-* 500GB SATA SSD
+* 1TB NVME SSD

 **Working**